 .... the shares registered in the member's name (and any other interests the member may have with the society) have a total value of £5,000 (or less),

 ... the society will transfer the shares to the member's personal representative.
-The society must see the probate or letters of administration the member has NOT named a person to take the shares on their death, ...and if...
+The society must see the probate or letters of administration.

 For shareholdings where the member has no nominee and the value is greater than £5,000: